While you’re here, enjoy this interview with Josh Steimle on writing.

 I’m biased, of course, but I believe liberal arts departments and journalism schools are creating students perfect for becoming the content marketing industry’s best content writers.
 This is especially true when you consider, sadly, that many of these students are unable to find opportunities in the fields they’ve studied.

-Within 12 to 18 months, what kinds of results should organizations be looking for, or expecting, from solid content marketing?
+Within 12 to 18 months, what kinds of results should organizations be looking for, or expecting?

 That’s a great question, and incredibly difficult to answer because this of course depends on the size of the potential audience, the amount of resources the company can put toward content marketing strategies, etc.